Skip to main content

 Certain medicines may make birth control less effective; check with your pharmacist or doctor for possible drug interactions with all prescription, over-the-counter (OTC), and herbal or dietary supplement medicines you take.

-Breastfeeding mothers should avoid the estrogen in combined hormonal birth control as it may reduce milk supply.
+Breastfeeding mothers may need to avoid the estrogen in combined hormonal birth control as it may reduce milk supply, especially before the milk supply is established.
 Birth control options for breastfeeding women include:

 Hormonal Birth Control Options (Non-Pill)